-First of all, we know most superficial siderosis patients are full of questions.
-If you’re one of the few who is prescribed the iron chelator Deferiprone you want to know is my Ferriprox working?
-The original Pilot Saftey Trial of Deferiprone by Dr. Levy and Dr. Linas offered the first evidence chelation using Ferriprox could be successful without severe side effects.
-A longer term observational study began in March 2012.
+We know most Superficial Siderosis patients are full of questions.
+If you’re one of the few prescribed the iron chelator, deferiprone, you want to know if chelation is working?
+The original Pilot Saftey Trial of Deferiprone, M.Levy, and R. Linas, offered the first early evidence chelation using deferiprone could be successful without severe side effects.
+A longer-term observational study began in March 2012.
 Phase IV Observational Study of Deferiprone (Ferriprox®) in the Treatment of Superficial Siderosis.
-The estimated completion date is this month (Dec.
-2017) with data collection ended in March 2017.
+With data collection ending, March 2017, the estimated completion date is December 2017.

-All participants had to show evidence of superficial siderosis in addition to following the standard treatment dosing protocol: 1000 mg of Ferriprox twice daily × 5 days per week.
-First,every participant’s physcian submitted a baseline MRI of their brain.
-Blood test results were recorded weekly and a final MRI was submitted when the data collection period ended.
+All participants had to show evidence of superficial siderosis and follow the standard treatment dosing protocol: 1000 mg of Ferriprox twice daily × 5 days per week.
+First, every participant’s physician submitted a baseline MRI of their brain.
+Then, researchers collected their recorded blood test results weekly, and a final MRI was submitted when the data collection period ended.
 The research was a two-year longitudinal study which means observational only with data collection.

 Deciphering The Data

-The team was able to make use of the Osirix software available at Johns Hopkins to develop a new procedure which would be able to determine the exact amount of hemosiderin deposits.
+The team was able to use the Osirix software available at Johns Hopkins to develop a new procedure that would determine the exact amount of hemosiderin deposits.

-The baseline MRIs and the final MRIs were put through a software program.
-Three-dimensional whole brain images of gradient echo images were rendered.
-The OsiriX medical image viewer was then used to compare before and after scans by dividing the mean T2 hyperintensity to the maximal cerebrospinal fluid signal.
+Every participant’s baseline MRI and final MRI were run through a software program to render a three-dimensional whole-brain image from their gradient-echo series.
+The OsiriX medical image viewer was then used to compare the baseline vs. ending scans by dividing the mean T2 hyperintensity to the maximal cerebrospinal fluid signal.

-This segment of the research showed 25% of the participants responded favorably to chelation with Ferriprox.
-This group had an average increase in mean T2 hyperintensity of 1.4% (increase good) indicating the removal of hemosiderin.
-There was an average decrease in T2 hyperintensity of 10.4% (decrease bad) over the two year study period signifying hemosiderin was still building up.
-26 of the 38 subjects reported improved neurological function, 12 indicated either no change, good or bad or they experienced reduced neurological function.
+One segment of the research showed 25% of the participants responded favorably to chelation with deferiprone.
+In addition, this group had an average increase in mean T2 hyperintensity of 1.4% (increase good), indicating the removal of hemosiderin.
+However, an average decrease in T2 hyperintensity of 10.4% (decrease bad) over the two-year study period signifying hemosiderin was still building up.
+In addition, 26 of the 38 subjects reported improved neurological function, 12 indicated either no change, good or bad or they experienced reduced neurological function.